 The activities in this document focus on the mathematics online Training Test questions, describing ways to practice use of the tools for each question type.

 Paper-Pencil Assessment Supports (updated 7/2017)

-These sample test and answer booklets provide supports for schools and districts who have already chosen not to take the Smarter Balanced summative test online.
+These sample test and answer booklets provide supports for schools and districts that will administer paper/pencil Smarter Balanced tests in Spring 2018.
 Educators should read through the Teacher Sample Booklet Companion Materials prior to using the Sample Test Booklet and Sample Answer Booklet with students.